 - numpy

-The first line defines what the evnironment will be called (geotest in this example) and what packages should be installed (python, numpy and spyder).
+The first line defines what the evnironment will be called (geotest in this example) and what packages should be installed (python and numpy).
 As you can see, this definition of the geotest environment is the exact same as the geotest environment as defined before.
 To create the geotest environment from such a file, save this yaml to a new file named env.yaml, or however you want to call it and use the argument --file (or --f in short):

 mamba env create -f env.yaml